 1) 25TH REUNION FUND CLASS GIFT – 25th Reunion Fund Committee

 To celebrate its 25th reunion, the class will present to the College at reunion a special commemorative gift.
-Class leaders decide on one or more objectives in consultation with the College and set a dollar goal.
-Over the years gifts ranging from $2 million to $10 million have helped to fund initiatives such as faculty endowment, scholarships, new construction and building renovations.
+Over the years, recent 25th classes have made gifts to the college ranging from $2 million to $10 million that have helped to fund initiatives such as faculty endowment, scholarships, new construction and building renovations.
+This year, the class of ’92 will seek continued support for the Alumni Fund and will also be supporting the Class of 1992 Tutorial.
+Tutorials have proven to be an extremely valuable and unique learning opportunity at Williams, one of the only institutions to offer an intensive and self-directed learning experience like this.

-In addition, the class will seek continued support for the Alumni Fund.
-Gifts and pledges to both the special class gift and to the Alumni Fund will count toward the 25th Reunion Fund total.
+Gifts and pledges to the 1992 Tutorial and to the Alumni Fund will count toward the 25th Reunion Fund total.
 The magnitude of individual gifts varies, based on each donor’s financial capacity and his or her inclination to give to Williams.
 Nonetheless, most class members who participate in the 25th Reunion Fund stretch to make the largest commitment they have ever considered to Williams.
-To see the Class of ’90 gift brochure, click here.

 2) 25TH REUNION CLASS BOOK – Book Committee

 The class also produces a book featuring autobiographical essays from its members.
 The book is conceived and edited by the Class Book Committee and often includes historical photos, comments from the president, and essays written by members of the class.
 This keepsake is sent in the spring, prior to Reunion Weekend, to all members of the class, regardless of whether they plan to attend reunion.
 The 25th Reunion Office oversees and guides this project to completion.